anyars-encarta/realtime-search/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Special credit to [Gregoire Vella](https://www.behance.net/gregoirevella), the [author of the original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=&) on [behance.net](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=&) used in this project and [microverseinc](https://github.com/microverseinc) for the design materials.
+> Special credit to [microverseinc](https://github.com/microverseinc) for the linters used in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>